-Now that accurate free-energy information is available for all but the most complicated secondary structures (e.g., branching loops), the nearest-neighbor model is a much more accurate method to use than the constraints based on Hamming distance.
-One possible way of using free-energy-based calculations as a constraint to prevent mismatched duplexes is to maximize the gap between the free energy of the weakest specific hybridization and the free energy of strongest nonspecific hybridization, which we refer to as the energy gap; this approach was used by Penchovsky [PA03].
-The probability, $p(s^)$, measurement could also be applied to duplexes .
+Now that accurate free-energy information is available for all but the most complicated secondary structures (e.g., branching loops), the nearestneighbor model is a much more accurate method to use than the constraints based on Hamming distance.
+One possible way of using free-energy-based calculations as a constraint to prevent mismatched duplexes is to maximize the gap between the free energy of the weakest specific hybridization and the free energy of strongest nonspecific hybridization, which we refer to as the energy gap; this approach was used by Penchovsky [31].
+A metric also exists which calculates the maximum number of bonded base pairs formed from two strands using the nearest neighbor model [32].
+The probability, $p(s^)$, measurement could also be applied to duplexes.
 A reasonable heuristic would be to maximize the gap between the lowest probability of the desired specific hybridizations and the highest probability of undesired non-specific hybridizations, which we refer to as the probability gap.
-Algorithms to calculate the probability, $p(s^)$, for all possible combinations of single and double stranded foldings between a pair of strands [DZ04].
+Algorithms exist which calculate the probability, $p(s^)$, for all possible combinations of single and double stranded foldings between a pair of strands [33].
+Various equilibrium thermodynamic approaches have been used [34-38].
+Computational incoherence, ξ , predicts the probability of error hybridization per-structure based on statistical thermodynamics [34, 39].